-Florida’s homeless population, as of 2018, was 31,030 or 6% of the total state population.
+Florida’s homeless population, as of 2018, was 31,030 or 6% of the country’s homeless population.
 With a homeless population that large, different organizations have developed across Florida — state and private — to help solve this problem of housing, hunger and safety over the years.

 One of those organizations is the Central Florida Commission on Homelessness, of which acting on chronic homelessness is part of their mission according to David Swanson — the current chairman of the board.
 The organization was formed in 2003 in Orlando, Florida, says Swanson, “the organization has worked on strategy, public policy, and advocacy for the homeless … with approximately 40 board members that represent elected political officials, members of the faith community, businessmen and women.”

 Swanson says that the biggest issue they need to address is housing for the homeless, “therefore, the organization follows the Housing First model … each person is assigned a case worker who works closely with them to ensure their medical needs are met, is in touch with their employer, and checks whether they are living well with their neighbors.”
 Swanson elaborates that the model has been successful for them and in the “last 3 years we have housed over 700 people who were chronically homeless.”

 Housing First is not a necessarily experimental concept either, but has been factually proven to work according to the Florida Department of Children and Families Council on Homelessness report of 2017, “Housing First is recognized as an evidence-based best practice, is cost effective, and results in better outcomes as compared to other approaches.”

 When reflecting on numbers, Kristy Lukaszewski, the policy and programs director of the commission, stated that it costs $32,000 when someone is on the streets compared to $18,000 when they are housed.
 In the long-term, housing the homeless saves not just lives but also money.
 Housing First now exists in some form in 17 states.